Yellowstone in compromise plan over park snowmobile traffic

 It would also allow 60 snow coaches, each of which could carry groups of about a dozen visitors on sightseeing trips throughout the park.

-Autos are only allowed on a limited section of plowed roads in the park during winter, while over-snow vehicles must stay on snow-covered roads.
+Autos are only allowed on a limited section of ploughed roads in the park during winter, while over-snow vehicles must stay on snow-covered roads.
 Commercial guides are required, and travel is highly regulated.

 Winter use in Yellowstone has been the subject of ongoing litigation over the past 15 years, with some environmental groups seeking limits or bans on snowmobile traffic.